 In the development phase of CO2 Smart Grid, partners will work on their own project development (e.g. OCAP network roll-out, Tata Steel capture, AEB Amsterdam and AVR Rotterdam, CCUS infrastructure in the Rotterdam and Amsterdam regions).
-The CO2 Smart Grid is not about the 'proof of the pudding' for the network's added value.
-In theindividual project developments per se.
+The CO2 Smart Grid is not about theindividual project developments per se.